Burma Rifles: Second World War

-Post World War II
+Post-Second World War

 Reorganised as a conventional infantry battalion of four companies, the 2nd Burma Rifles was based at Hshiarpur in India, where it remained until August 1945.
 It was listed in September 1945 as being as part of an internal security and administration static command in the South Burma District.
 In January 1946 the battalion was transferred to Syriam and in May 1947 formed part of a force involved in operations against dacoits.
 On 4 January 1948 Burma became independent and the Burma Rifles was absorbed into the new Myanmar Army, which unlike its Indian and Pakistani counterparts did not retain the regimental structure and most traditions of the former Indian Army.

 Uniform and insignia

 The mess uniform of the Burma Rifles was rifle green with scarlet facings.
 In Volume 2 of his work "Indian Army Uniforms" W.Y.
 Carman describes a full dress uniform in the same colours, noting that it was worn by officers and other ranks forming part of the Coronation Contingent of 1937.
 It is not however known on what other occasions (if any) it was used.

-The last surviving Burma Rifles Officer, Major Neville Hogan MBE noted the following further insignia distinctions from the World War II period:
+The last surviving Burma Rifles Officer, Major Neville Hogan MBE noted the following further insignia distinctions from the Second World War period:

 Shoulder titles : rifle green with "BURMA RIFLES" in red.

 Collar dogs: a (male) Burmese peacock (displaying) over a title-scroll "BURMA RIFLES" in white metal (officers silver or silver gilt).

 Officers pips: silver for full dress, black for service dress.
 Black embroidered onto red worsted (after the traditions of the 60th Rifles/KRRC).

 Enlisted stripes & crowns: black embroidered onto rifle green worsted (after the traditions of the 95th Rifles/Rifle Brigade).

 This unusual mix was noted and verified by photographs in Major Hogan's collection.